ChrisWillette/regex-to-fa/README.md

 # regex-to-fa
-converts post-fix regex to FA and outputs FA state table
+converts post-fix regular expressions into a finite automata and outputs the FA state table